Dutch Oven Rosemary Garlic Bread

 1. 3

 Form the dough.
-Being very careful to not knock air out of the dough, use the outter part of your palms to form it into a loaf shape.
+Being very careful to not knock air out of the dough, use your hands to gently form it into a loaf shape.
 Keep flour close by for dusting flour where you need to if the dough is sticking.

 2. 4